-In the development of the syllabus readings and exam questions, it is generally assumed that candidates for ACAS Exams 5 and 6 are familiar with material covered on the preliminary examinations (i.e., Exams 1-4); FCAS Exams 7-9 generally assume familiarity with material on the ACAS exams.
+In the development of the syllabus readings and exam questions, it is generally assumed that candidates for Associateship-level Exams 5 and 6 are familiar with material covered on the preliminary examinations (i.e., Exams 1, 2, 3F, LC, ST, and 4); Fellowship-level Exams 7-9 generally assume familiarity with material on the Associateship-level exams.
 There are, however, circumstances when another order might be more appropriate.
 For example, a candidate may wish to study an exam that is closely related to his or her current work.

 VEE topics are not prerequisites to taking actuarial exams and may be fulfilled independently of the exam process (i.e., prior to or concurrent with taking actuarial exams).
 The following insights on VEE topics, however, may be helpful.
-VEE-Applied Statistical Methods will help strengthen candidates' statistical skills and completing it prior to taking Exams 3 and 4 will make these exams easier to understand.
+VEE-Applied Statistical Methods will help strengthen candidates' statistical skills and completing it prior to taking Exams ST and 4 will make these exams easier to understand.
 VEE-Economics and VEE-Corporate Finance will help strengthen candidates' understanding of managerial decision making and completing these topics prior to taking Exam 9 will make this exam easier to understand.